Kingplayzfooty/WHSTechNotes/journal.md

 I believe that technology can provide a more fair opportunity no matter your situation or differences with online education.
 This lets many different people still persue the carrer they want while having a fair opportunity as someone who may be going to a college or has access to a phyisical mentor/tutor.

+# January 29, 2026

+I took two MAP tests this week on Tuesday and Wednesday.
+I feel that my peformance was definetly not my best and pretty average, considering I didnt try as much as I could have or wanted to.
+My test taking strategies on the language test went well.
+It was very challenging to stay focus and read through the long paragraphs during the reading test, which caused me to give up on some questions and end up guessing or speeding through at times.
+I dont think a review would help as much because we dont know the material that is going to be used on the test, and these MAP tests often have old or not so recent things on the tests, and sometimes even stuff that we havent learned on them.
+I think the best prep one can do is make sure to stay focused, get enough sleep the night before, and have a postive outlook before you take the test.